darktable-org/dtdocs/README.md

 ```

 This builds an EPUB for every enabled language and writes them to
 `public/<lang>/darktable_user_manual.epub`.
-As with the PDF, a language is only built if its translated content has been generated first (which
+As with the PDF, a language is only built if its translated content has been generated first.
-`tools/build-all.sh` does for you).

 ## Deployment